Horsington, Lincolnshire: History

-In 1860 the Grade II listed parish church of All Saints was completely rebuilt in red brick, the previous structure being thatched.
-At that time the Horsington Anglican rectory and living was in the gift of Magdelen College, Oxford, as principal landowner and provider of the village Lords of the Manor.
-Magdelen possibly provided the church organ.
+In 1860 the Grade II listed parish church of All Saints' Church was completely rebuilt in red brick, the previous structure being thatched.
+At that time the Horsington Anglican rectory and living was in the gift of Magdalen College, Oxford, as principal landowner and provider of the village Lords of the Manor.
+Magdalen possibly provided the church organ.
 The same year the college founded the village National School, and subscribed to its support.
-Kelly also notes the existence of a Wesleyan Chapel.
+Kelly also notes the existence of a Wesleyan chapel.

 In 1872 White's Directory reported that Horsington had a population of 397 within a parish of 1700 acre that extends to Hare Booth 5 mi south on the River Witham and includes farms and a wood.
 Stixwould railway station was 4 mi to the east.
-The 1860 brick built All Saints Church was a replacement for the earlier thatched church.

 A significant area of parish land was part of the manorial rights held by Magdalen College, Oxford, who held the patronage for the benefice of the ecclesiastical parish.
 The incumbency was a rectory that included a residence which was built in 1857.
 A 1760 enclosure of parish land provided 290 acre of glebe land—an area of land used to support a parish priest—in lieu of tithes [tax income from parishioners derived from their profit on sales, or extraction of produce and animals, typically to the tenth part], with a further 14 acres in South Somercotes.
 Over 5 acres of land had been allotted to the ecclesiastical parish to service church upkeep "from time immemorial".
 About 1 mi from the church was recorded a burial ground of about one acre, which was purchased by parishioners 100 years previously.
 The Wesleyans and Independent churches had each a chapel at Horsington.

 A National School attended by 60 children was built in 1861.
 Professions and trades listed in 1872 included the rector, a parish clerk, a schoolmaster, a farm bailiff, a blacksmith, a dressmaker, a shoemaker, two shopkeepers, a coal dealer, a bricklayer, a carpenter, a wheelwright, a miller, a beer retailer, the licensed victualler of the Baronet Inn, and thirteen farmers, one of whom was also a miller.

 Apart from the All Saints' Church, other Grade II listed buildings are three cottages on the village's Main Street, and a ruined 13th-century chapel at Poolham Hall.